Harriette Woods Baker: Death

-Baker died in Brooklyn at the home of her son, Dr. Charles E. Baker, at 244 Washington Avenue, on April 26, 1893.
-She was survived by five sons, four of whom were Episcopal clergymen.
-They were Dr. George Baker, rector of St. Luke's Hospital, New York; Dr. Charles E. Baker, of the Church of the Messiah, and Dr. Frank Woods Baker and Dr. Walter A. Baker, of Cincinnati.
-Another son, William Baker, M.D., was Professor of Gynecology in Harvard University.
+Baker died in Brooklyn on 26 April, 1893 at the home of her son, Dr. Charles E. Baker at 244 Washington Avenue.

-According to her letters, on the evening of Tuesday, 11 April, two weeks before her death, she complained of feeling “poorly” and finding it difficult to sleep.
+According to her letters, on the evening of Tuesday, 11 April, two weeks before her death, she complained of feeling “poorly” and difficulty sleeping.
 Upon awakening, she coughed so incessantly that to quote in her own language, she “saw stars”.
 Becoming anxious, her daughter, Mollie, went over to St Luke's Hospital, New York, and secured a trained nurse.
-For a week after this bronchial attack, she felt very sick and prepared for death.
+For a week after this bronchial attack, she felt very sick, and prepared for death.

-A day before her death she was in unusually good spirits and felt so well that she left her room to walk with her daughter, Mollie through the hall into a back room to see a sunset.
-She held an animated conversation with her son, Dr Charles Baker, that evening about one of the characters in “Les Miserables”.
+A day before her death she was in unusually good spirits and felt so well that she left her room to walk with her daughter, Mollie through the hall into a back room to see a sunset, and spoke with George about Les Misérables.
 According to the nurse, she slept unusually well that night.
 In the morning at four, the nurse, who was called to her patient's bedside by her heavy breathing, lifted her up, as she had been directed to do at such times, when she said “I believe I am going to have another bad turn.”
-Then the nurse gave her some medicine and rubbed her, and at a quarter before five the patient said “Thank you.
+Then the nurse gave her some medicine and rubbed her, and at a quarter before five Harriette said, “Thank you.
 I am relieved.
 Now I think I can sleep.”
 These were her last words before she almost instantly fell asleep.
-A few minutes later, the nurse who stood watching her was surprised at seeing a sudden change pass over the countenance of the sleeping patient, and almost immediately those signs of death which are so well known to a trained nurse began to show themselves.
+A few minutes later, the nurse watching her was surprised that Harriette had quietly died.